Are you looking for the right kind of soil for your garden? Are you confused about the differences between organic and nonorganic?

 Organically Mixed Soil

 - Organic based matter

 - Different pH levels

 - Could contain contaminants

 A great organic potting soil can not only help your plants thrive but you know that it is free from any pesticides or genetically engineered chemicals.
 Organic potting soil should contain a lot more organic material than regular potting soil.

 A good natural mixture will have compost, seaweed, manure or mushroom compost, bat droppings, bone meal, soybean meal, soft rock phosphate, greensand, fish meal, blood meal, and worm castings.
 These things provide nutrients and minerals for your plants and garden.

 Organic mixtures also contain acids which help the roots of a plant soak up more water, becoming more permeable, and this helps them take in more water and nutrients from the soil.

 There are blends of naturally mixed soil for particular plants – orchids will need a different mix of minerals and nutrients than cactus for example.
 You can also get mixes that help with particular problems in your garden so if you need more aeration in your soil or improve the texture in your garden then there is a dirt type out there that can solve that problem.

 If you’re looking for the best potting soil for your containers or garden, then a natural blend is the best way to go.
-Not only does it contain a higher level of minerals and nutrients, it also has more organic, natural matter.
+Not only does it contain a higher level of minerals and nutrients, but it also has more organic natural matter.